Bellading1/CSUY3113/P2/README.md

 # Instruction
-<space bar> to start/restart the game
+Space bar to start/restart the game

 W and S to control the left panel